SUNDAY REFLECTION

 The question is whether our system is vulnerable to it.

-I have spent a great part of my life in courtrooms, and I have learned, if I have learned anything at all, that the most dangerous weapon a man can carry into a fight is not a gun, not a lie, not even money.
+Anyone who has spent time in courtrooms learns a difficult lesson sooner or later: the most dangerous weapon a man can carry into a fight is not a gun, not a lie, not even money.
 It is a story told loudly enough, and early enough, that by the time anyone thinks to ask whether it is true, the damage has already been done and the man it was told about is already ruined.

 A book exists, published, circulated, defended under the banner of free speech, which sets out, in plain and patient language, how to destroy a person using nothing more than an accusation, an audience, and a telephone.
 It does not trouble itself with evidence.
 Its author says as much.
 Utility is the standard.
 The law is an obstacle to be routed around.
 The target is a reputation, and reputations, as every reader of this will know, are fragile things that do not reassemble once they have been shattered.

 Now.
 I am not here to say the author is a villain, or that his readers are conspirators.
 That is not the point I am making.
-The point I am making is older than this book and uglier than its author: the point is that the tactic described in those pages already works, right now, inside the legal and social machinery of modern Scotland, and that the machinery has not been designed to stop it.
+The point I am making is older than this book and uglier than its author: the point is that reputational damage before proof is a real phenomenon in modern public life, and that legal systems have struggled to keep pace with the speed and scale at which allegations now circulate.

 Consider what happens the moment a man is charged with a sexual offence in this country.
 His name is given to the press.
 His photograph follows.
 His employer is informed, or discovers it by other means.
 His neighbours read it over breakfast.
 His children encounter it on their phones before school.
 All of this happens before a single witness has been sworn, before a single line of evidence has been tested, before any court of law has heard one word spoken in his defence.
 The complainer, by contrast, and I do not say this as a criticism of that protection, for it exists for reasons that are real and serious, is shielded by statute from the same exposure.
 One name enters the record.
 One name enters the world.